maxorama/SOGo-5/README.md

 Compilation:
 - Compillation is building for CentOS 7.x/8.x using rpmbuild

-- Not fully working with old SSL versions of mailserver
+- To fully working with remote Imaps/Pop3s protocol versions of mailserver you should install valid self-signed/CA root certificate or self-signed mailserver certificate to CA authority

 Backend backup - Bacula client